QuestPDF/QuestPDF-Documentation/docs/concepts/settings.md

 ## Maximum document length

 This value represents the maximum length of the document that the library produces.
 This is useful when layout constraints are too strong, e.g. one element does not fit in another.
-In such cases, the library would produce document of infinite length, consuming all available resources.
-To break the algorithm and save the environment, the library breaks the rendering process after reaching specified length of document.
+In such cases, the library would produce a document of infinite length, consuming all available resources.
+To break the algorithm and save the environment, the library breaks the rendering process after reaching the specified document length.

-If your content requires generating longer documents, please assign the most reasonable value.
+If your content requires generating longer documents, please assign a suitable value.

 ```csharp
 QuestPDF.Settings.DocumentLayoutExceptionThreshold = 250;